Robust heavy-tailed versions of generalized linear models with applications in actuarial science: Numerical experiments

 The performance of each model/estimator is evaluated through the premium-versus-protection approach of \cite{anscombe1960rejection}.
 This approach consists in computing the premium to pay for using a robust alternative $\mathcal{R}$ to gamma GLM when there are no outliers (Scenario 0), and the protection provided by this alternative when the data sets are contaminated (other scenarios).
 The premium and protection associated with a robust alternative are evaluated through the following:

-where $\mathcal{S}$ is the scenario under which the protection is evaluated (1, 2, 3 or 4), and $\mathcal{M}_{\text{gamma}}( \hat{\bbeta}\mid \mathcal{S})$, for instance, denotes an error measure $\mathcal{M}$ for estimating the (true) regression coefficient by $\hat{\bbeta}$ using gamma GLM, in scenario $\mathcal{S}$.
+where $\mathcal{S}$ is the scenario under which the protection is evaluated (1, 2, 3 or 4), and $\mathcal{M}_{\text{gamma}}( \hat{\bbeta}\mid \mathcal{S})$, for instance, denotes a measure $\mathcal{M}$ of the estimation error of the (true) regression coefficient using $\hat{\bbeta}$ with gamma GLM, in Scenario $\mathcal{S}$.
 The scenario is not specified for the premium because it does not vary; it is Scenario 0.
 The premium and protection for $\hat{\nu}$ have analogous definitions.
-We do not combine the estimation errors for all parameters, but instead measure the error for $\hat{\bbeta}$ and $\hat{\nu}$ separately to highlight a difference in estimation behaviour.
+We do not combine the estimation errors of all parameters, but instead measure the error of $\hat{\bbeta}$ and $\hat{\nu}$ separately to highlight a difference in estimation behaviour.
 For $\hat{\nu}$, $\mathcal{M}$ is the square root of the mean squared error; for $\hat{\bbeta}$, it is the square root of the expected (squared) Euclidean norm.
 The expectations are approximated through the simulation of 10,000 data sets.
 Note that premiums and protections are only evaluated for robust alternatives to gamma GLM as they are relative measures with respect to gamma GLM.